menu

 Cataclysm

-Did you know you can save three A-Mishra, Excavation Prodigy's Factories with Cataclysm by animating them?
+Did you know you can save three Mishra's Factories with Cataclysm by animating them?
 Cool trick.
 The sweeper was popular in White Weenie decks, since you could do tricks like saving a Soltari creature, a Cursed Scroll or Scroll Rack, an Empyrial Armor or Land Tax, and still have a reasonable board left.
 Cataclysm remains popular even though it sees no Eternal play of consequence because it has a unique ability for White.
 Cataclysm shreds so much of the table at once that it can be good for EDH decks that can capitalize on that one big attacker with a piece of equipment.
 It is also useful for a lot of casual players, which lends to the price being what it is.

 $3.25